smd-ros-rpm-release/moveit_visual_tools-release/README.md

  - publishCollisionTable
  - publishCollisionWall

+And more...

 ### Animate Trajectories

-Higher level robot ans trajectory functions
+Higher level robot and trajectory functions

  - publishTrajectoryPath
  - publishTrajectoryPoint